RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/explorer/Page Components/Counter Component/Counter Component.md

 :::info[**Please Note**]

-The counter can appear differently than depicted above.
+The counter can appear in different size and position than depicted above.
 It depends on how the Counter Component is configured on the Page.

 ![Image showing Counter component on Item Details Page](Counter_2.png)